New York City Department of Finance

 The New York City Department of Finance (DOF) is the revenue service, taxation agency and recorder of deeds of the government of New York City.
 Its Parking Violations Bureau is an administrative court that adjudicates parking violations, while its Sheriff's Office is the city's primary civil law enforcement agency.
+Thr current commissioner is Richard Lee, appointed by NYC Mayor Zohran Mamdani in March 2026.

 Responsibilities

-The Department of Finance (DOF) collects more than $33.2 billion in revenue for the City and values more than one million properties worth a total market value of $988 billion.
+The New York City Department of Finance (DOF) collects more than US$40 billion in revenue for the City and assesses more than 1.1 million properties that have a combined total market value of $1.3 trillion.
 In addition, DOF also: